slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On relationships

-A great relationship is about finding the similarities and respect the differences: mutual trust.
+A great relationship is about finding the similarities and respect the differences.
 Trust and vulnerability are correlated.

 > *'You loose your identity, you loose people.' -- Amy Cuddy*